prash813/microcloud-demo/microcloud-demo-setup.md

 ```
 The ip used for the above variable is based on network forward created few steps before.

-5. Install mqtt and core18 snaps
+5. Install mqtt and core18 snaps.
 Make sure you edit the config of mqtt at location
 ```
 /var/snap/mosquitto/common/mosquitto.conf

 ```
-With,
-Following config items
+with Following config items

 ```